kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 #### What is a Pod? ####

 *Pod* is an abstraction around one or more containers.
-Similarly as you've now used containers to define environments for a single process.
+Similarly, as you've now used containers to define environments for a single process.
 Pods provide a context for 1..N containers so that they can share storage and a network.
 They can be thought of as a container of containers. *Most* of the same rules apply: it is deleted if the containers stop running and files will be lost with it.

 ![]({{ "/images/part1/pods.png" | absolute_url }})